 The intent of the Gang of Four (GoF) template pattern is to "define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure."
-[7, p.
-325] This pattern is used in iSSFNet through the employment of the standard template library iterators.
-These iterators are used, for example, to iterate over nodes of topology objects.
+[3] This pattern is used in iSSFNet through the employment of the standard template library iterators.
+These iterators are used for example to iterate over nodes of topology objects.